0xt4i/DevOps-Interview-Questions/base-on CV/README.md

 - Static: Remains constant until explicitly released.
 - Dedicated: Solely assigned to the AWS account unless released.
 - Cost: Incurs charges when not in use with a running instance.
--Designed for hosting applications or network appliances that require a consistent public IP address.
+- Designed for hosting applications or network appliances that require a consistent public IP address.

 #### Best Practices